The Bottle Imp: Background

-The theme of the bottle imp can be found in the German legend Spiritus familiaris by the Brothers Grimm as well.
-At the time of publication in 1891, the currency system of the Kingdom of Hawaii included cent coins that circulated at par with the U.S. penny.
+The theme of the bottle imp can be found in the German legend Spiritus familiaris by the Brothers Grimm.
+Stevenson's imp furthermore resembles the bottled genie from One Thousand and One Nights.

-The novel reflects Stevenson's impressions gained during his five-month visit of the Kingdom of Hawaii in 1889.
+Stevenson's tale reflects the impressions he gained during a five-month visit of the Kingdom of Hawaii in 1889.
 Part of the storyline takes place in the little town Hoʻokena at the Kona coast of the island of Hawaii, which the author visited.
 In a scene which takes place in Honolulu Stevenson mentions Heinrich Berger, the bandmaster of the Royal Hawaiian Band.
 The name of Keawe's wife refers to the Hawaiian word kōkua, which means help.
 In 1889 Stevenson also visited the leper colony on the island of Molokaʻi and met Father Damien there.
 Therefore, he had a first-hand experience from the fate of lepers.
 Several times Stevenson uses the Hawaiian word Haole, which is the usual term for Caucasians, for example describing the last owner of the bottle.
+When "The Bottle Imp" was published in 1891, the currency system of the Kingdom of Hawaii included cent coins that circulated at par with the U.S. penny.

-The story could be considered as both a continuation of and a rather light-hearted counterpoint to the theme of selling one's soul to The Devil, manifested in the numerous depictions of Doctor Faust as well as in such stories as "The Devil and Tom Walker" by Washington Irving and "The Devil and Daniel Webster" by Stephen Vincent Benet.
+The story may be considered as both a continuation of and a light-hearted counterpoint to the theme of selling one's soul to The Devil, manifested in the numerous depictions of Doctor Faust as well as in such stories as "The Devil and Tom Walker" by Washington Irving and "The Devil and Daniel Webster" by Stephen Vincent Benét.

 Publication

-"The Bottle Imp" was published in the missionary magazine O le sulu Samoa (The Samoan Torch) in 1891, with the title "O Le Tala I Le Fagu Aitu".
-According to Publishers Weekly and School Library Journal (both quoted by Amazon.com) "this tale was originally published, in Samoan, in 1891".
-The Locus Online Index to Science Fiction similarly states "The Stevenson story was first published in Samoan in 1891, appearing later that year in English."
-The Project Gutenberg text of the story has a note by Stevenson which says "...the tale has been designed and written for a Polynesian audience..." which also suggests initial publication in Polynesia, not in the United States.
+1891 saw the serialized publication of "The Bottle Imp."
+This occurred both in English—first appearing in the March 28, 1891 issue of Black & White—and in Samoan translation by Misi Talatonu with the title "O Le Tala I Le Fagu Aitu"—first appearing in the May issue of the missionary magazine O le sulu Samoa (The Samoan Torch).
+In the former, Stevenson offers a introductory note indicating that "the tale has been designed and written for a Polynesian audience..."